EU ministers unite on climate mandate ahead of Paris summit

 They are calling for the rapid phase-out of fossil fuels, particularly coal, the most polluting of them all.

-A group of non-governmental organisations staged a tug-of-war between fossil fuel and renewables outside the Brussels talks, which the green team won.
+A group of non-governmental organizations staged a tug-of-war between fossil fuel and renewables outside the Brussels talks, which the green team won.

 "The EU's position is still far from what is needed to reach an effective global deal," Greenpeace EU energy policy adviser Jiri Jerabek said.